cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.vesting.v1beta1.MsgClawback"></a>

 ### MsgClawback
-MsgClaback defines a message that removes unvested (in the true vesting sense) tokens from a periodic vesting account.
+MsgClawback defines a message that removes unvested (in the true vesting sense) tokens from a periodic vesting account.